dsosd/knights_of_academia_2020_hackathon/arduino/README.md

 (Breadboard optional).

-The LED's pins have this layout:
+The pins of the LED have this layout:

 ![](https://cdn-shop.adafruit.com/1200x900/1938-05.jpg)